kristopherjohnson/KJMenuTableViewController/README.markdown

 methods of the `UITableViewDataSource` and `UITableViewDelegate` classes, each of which will probably have a `case` statement to handle each of the individual items.

-The KJMenuTableViewController simplifies this usage case.
-One simply defines a subclass of KJMenuTableViewController and overrides the `viewDidLoad` method to create sections and row items.
+The KJMenuTableViewController classes simplify this usage case.
+One simply defines a subclass of `KJMenuTableViewController` and overrides the `viewDidLoad` method to create sections and row items.
+`KJMenuTableViewController` implements the table view delegate and data source methods to appropriately display the sections and rows, and will take action when a row is tapped.

-The actions to be executed when an item is tapped are defined as blocks, so there is no need to define extra methods in the controller class or in other classes.
+The code to be executed when an item is tapped are written as a block.
 When the block is invoked, a `KJMenuItemInvocation` structure is passed to it.
-This structure contains pointers to the menu item, cell, and controller, so there is no reason for the block to retain any of these objects.
+This structure contains pointers to the menu item, cell, and controller, so there is no reason for the block to retain any of these objects itself.
+(Beware of retain cycles if the block _does_ reference the menu item, cell, or controller.)

+## Usage

+Someday, this will be a proper library, but right now the library is distributed as a demo application that contains reusable classes.

+To make use of the reusable classes, copy the following source files from the demo project into your own application:

+* `KJMenuTableViewController.h` and `KJMenuTableViewController.m`
+* `KJMenuSection.h` and `KJMenuSection.m`
+* `KJMenuItem.h` and `KJMenuItem.m`

 ## Example

-In this example, the controller is a subclass of `KJMenuTableViewController`, which is itself a subclass of `UITableViewController`.
-In the `viewDidLoad` method, we add a first section with two items, each of which displays itself in an alert box, and a second section that has an item that pushes a new controller onto the navigation stack.
+In this example snippet, the controller is a subclass of `KJMenuTableViewController`, which is itself a subclass of `UITableViewController`.
+In the `viewDidLoad` method, we add a first section with two items, each of which displays its text in an alert box, and a second section that has an item that pushes a new controller onto the navigation stack.

     - (void)viewDidLoad {